 Component units are legally separate organizations for which the District is financially accountable.
 Component units may also include organizations that are fiscally dependent on the District in that the District approves their budget, the issuance of their debt or the levying of their taxes.
 In addition, component units are other legally separate organizations for which the District is not financially accountable but the nature and significance of the organization's relationship with the District is such that exclusion would cause the District's financial statements to be misleading or incomplete.
-In addition, component units are other legally separate organization's relationship with the District is not financial statements to be misleading or incomplete.
-But the nature and significance of the organization's relationship with the District's financial statements to be misleading or incomplete.
-But the nature and significance of the organization's relationship with the District's financial statements to be misleading or incomplete.
-But the nature and significance of the organization's relationship with the District's financial statements to be misleading or incomplete.
-But the nature and significance of the organization's relationship with the District's financial statements to be misleading or incomplete.
+In addition, component units are other legally separate organizations for which the District is not financially accountable, but the nature and significance of the organization's relationship with the District is such that exclusion would cause the District's financial statements to be misleading or incomplete.